 @Join(internal="userID", external="userID")

 @Nullable

 public abstract PrivilegedUser getAdminInfo() throws FetchException;

+public abstract void setAdminInfo(PrivilegedUser pu);

 }

 '''

 In this case, the join has also been annotated as Nullable, since not all users will have a matching record.
-If it was not Nullable, calling getAdminInfo would throw a FetchNoneException if no matching PrivilegedUser record existed.
+As was for many-to-one joins, this only affects caching behavior.
+If the adminInfo is null, it will still be cached in the local UserInfo instance.